brianberns/Znutar/Readme.md

 * Hindley–Milner type inference.
 * Creating a new .NET language from scratch.

-## Examples
+## Hello world

-Znutar is a functional programming language that can also call methods in external .NET libraries.
-Here's "Hello world":
+Znutar is a functional programming language that can also call methods in external .NET libraries:

 ```znutar
 System.Console.WriteLine("Hello world")